justinyeh1995/CybORG-Mininet/CybORG/Mininet/README.md

 ## To-Do

-1. Sync with the new implementations in `wrapper` branch, such as the newly updated `Impact` Action implementation.
+1. Continue to monitor and sync with the new implementations in `wrapper` branch, such as the newly updated `Impact` Action implementation.

 2. Use Docker containers as hosts within Mininet.
 [Containernet](https://containernet.github.io/)